madhur333/Groww_assignment/README.md

-# Groww Assignment – React Native Stocks/ETFs Broking App
+#React Native Stocks/ETFs Broking App

 This is a feature-rich Android application for a stocks/ETFs broking platform, built with React Native and Expo.
 ---